MouadxBth/MouadxBth/README.md

 Junior Software Developer
 -------------------------

-Began my journey in 2016 , worked for several LLCs, have some experience in freelance, passionate about what my work.
+Began my journey in 2016 , worked for several LLCs, have some experience in freelance, passionate about my work.

 * 🌍  I'm based in Morocco
 * ✉️  You can contact me at [mouad.bouthaich@gmail.com](mailto:mouad.bouthaich@gmail.com)
 * 🚀  I'm currently working on [Born2BeRoot](https://github.com/MouadxBth/Born2BeRoot/blob/master/en.subject.pdf)
-* 🧠  I'm learning about Linux
+* 🧠  I'm learning about Advanced Topics in Linux
-* 🤝  I'm open to collaborating on Java/Kotlin projects
+* 🤝  I'm open to collaborate on Java/Kotlin projects
 * ⚡  Introverted nice guy

 ### Skills